InnocentRangaka/INNRAN532_BCL2401_GroupB_InnocentRangaka_JSL04/README.md

 #### INNRAN532_BCL2401_GroupB_InnocentRangaka_JSL04

-# JSL04 Submission: Monster Ternary Operator
+# JSL04 Project Submission: Monster Ternary Operator

 This repository demonstrates the use of the ternary operator in JavaScript to solve various challenges related to Monster Energy drinks.